 200 S Hamilton Rd | Gahanna, OH 43230 | 614-342-4005 P | 614-342-4100 F

 The Director's office is responsible for budgeting, personnel, purchasing, interception of citizen complaints for the department, and management of right of way and utility aggregation programs.
 In addition it is responsible for the maintenance of municipal buildings.
 The office produces new ordinances as needed to address situations that arise from City growth in addition to routine service contracts, equipment leases, etc.

-The Director of Public Service is appointed by the Mayor and is directly involved in the day-to-day administration, planning, implementation, and enforcement operations for all departments under his/her supervision.
-By Charter, the Director of Public Service has the responsibility of maintaining all public lands and buildings.
+The Director of Public Service and Engineering is appointed by the Mayor and is directly involved in the day-to-day administration, planning, implementation, and enforcement operations for all departments under his/her supervision.
+By Charter, the Director of Public Service and Engineering has the responsibility of maintaining all public lands and buildings.
 He/She is also the purchasing agent for the City.

 In addition the Department also handles such responsibilities as: recycling; street light & signal installation & maintenance; dead animal pickup; water & sewer line maintenance; and, refuse pickup.

 Public Service and Engineering Department News

 The Building Division of the City of Gahanna has launched the second phase of its online building permit process to help create an efficient and effective process to reduce approval and wait times to beginning processes.
 The permit enhancements include a revised fee schedule, updated and consolidated application forms, the ability to submit applications electronically, and online application tracking for individuals to track the status of the permits.